 Even while I was expressing polarized behavior I always liked wooden houses.
-I thought concrete houses are ugly, screaming with artificial crafting, colors and carefully guarded but wasted and dead
+I thought concrete houses are ugly, screaming with artificial crafting, colours and carefully guarded but wasted and dead

 spaces in between calm natural greenery.

 Now that I am conscious of my nature, I know why I felt that way.
 Houses built out of wood, soil and natural rock are generally non-cancerous and can be truly sustainable and non-expensive, compared

 and non-expensive, compared to expensive and sustainable or green houses made out of artificial materials.

 Of course, depending on your desires, a wooden house can be more expensive than a concrete one, but that is only due to inverted values in society - sure, it is cheaper to buy an

 industrial tomato than a homegrown one, but is it better and is it really cheaper in the long term?
 To eat subsidized chemically treated taste-lacking thing grown as a mono-culture on killed

 wildlife?
 That's not cheaper, that's suicidal (it is cheaper, only because it is stimulated).
 The same goes for housing.

 In any case, if you want sustainable living, you want symbiosis with environment and as much in situ production and waste consumption as possible.

 A house of wood

 If you're gonna make a house of wood, it should be made out of older trees.
 Old trees

 radiate more CO2 than they absorb, so if you cut them down, you are killing them but you are not doing damage to the eco-system (this is why wild-fires in thick old forests are

 good - they enable new young and CO2 absorbing trees to grow).
 Of course, sometimes this might require that you also plant some trees, in order to keep the system in balance (or restore

 restore balance, as often is the case in current climate).